Table of Contents

 alt text

-If the scene already contains XR Origin, whether it comes from EasyAR or the Unity XR framework, in most cases it needs to be deleted.
+If the scene already contains an XR Origin, whether it comes from EasyAR or the Unity XR framework, in most cases it needs to be deleted.

 alt text